Bull-free graphs and $\chi$-boundedness: The lower bound

 \section{The lower bound}

-The proof of \ref{thm:lowerbound} uses the ``Mycielski construction'' \cite{mycielski}, which is a sequence $\{M_n\}_{n\in \poi}$ of graphs such that for each $n\in \poi$, we have $\omega(M_n)=2$ and $\chi(M_n)=n+1$ (the construction is well-known and we do not need the definition).
+The proof of \ref{thm:lowerbound} uses the ``Mycielski construction'' \cite{mycielski}, which yields a sequence $\{M_n\}_{n\geq 0}$ of graphs such that for each $n\in \poi$, we have $\omega(M_n)=2$ and $\chi(M_n)=n+1$ (the construction is well-known and we do not need the definition).
 There is also a beautiful recursion for the ``fractional chromatic number'' of the Mycielski graphs \cite{mycielskifrac} (again, we do not need the definition of the fractional chromatic number).
 For each $n\in \poi$, let $\phi_n$ be the fractional chromatic number of $M_n$.

-\begin{theorem}[Larsen, Propp, Ullman \cite{mycielski}] We have $\phi_1=2$ and $\phi_{n+1}=\phi_{n}+\phi^{-1}_{n}$ for every $n\in \poi$. \end{theorem}
+\begin{theorem}[Larsen, Propp, Ullman \cite{mycielskifrac}] We have $\phi_1=2$ and $\phi_{n+1}=\phi_{n}+\phi_n^{-1}$ for every $n\in \poi$. \end{theorem}